pentene/parallel-union-find/index.md

 ## Resources

 Implementation and benchmarking will be performed primarily on GHC lab machines and Pittsburgh Supercomputing Center (PSC) resources.
 Initial sequential implementations will be verified against OpenCV’s bilateral filter for correctness.
-PSC machines offer robust CPU and GPU capabilities for detailed performance profiling and large-scale experimentation.
+PSC machines offer robust CPU capabilities for detailed performance profiling and large-scale experimentation.

 Here is our current reference: